In This Article

-If you notice your plant’s leaves drooping, brown leaf tips, and slowed growth, a buildup of soluble salts might be the culprit.
-These salts will concentrate in the soil over time and can cause roots to rot or inhibit the plant’s ability to take up water.
-If you use a water softener in your home, you should use rainwater or distilled water on your plants, as the softener can make your tap water too salty.
+If you notice dropping leaves, brown leaf tips, and slowed growth, a buildup of soluble salts might be the culprit.
+These salts will concentrate in the soil over time and can cause roots to rot or inhibit the plant's ability to take up water.
+If you use a water softener in your home, you should use rainwater or distilled water on your plants instead, as the softener can make your tap water too salty.

-To avoid salt buildup, always water your spider plant deeply, and don’t let the pot sit in water.
-Leach the soil every six months or so by scraping off the white salt crust that may have formed on the soil surface and allowing lots of water — at least twice the volume of the pot — to flow through the container.
-If you’re dealing with a buildup of salts in a pot with no drainage, repot the plant using fresh soil and a container with a drainage hole.
+To avoid salt buildup, always water your spider plant deeply, and don't let the pot sit in water.
+Leach the soil every six months or so by scraping off the white salt crust that may have formed on the soil surface.
+Allow lots of water, at least twice the volume of the pot, to flow through the container.
+If you're dealing with a buildup of salts in a pot with no drainage, repot the plant using fresh soil in a container with a drainage hole.

-Using tap water that’s treated with fluoride or chlorine may cause the tips of your plant’s leaves to turn brown and dry.
-While this won’t affect the plant’s health, you may prefer to trim these tips off and switch to rainwater or distilled or filtered water instead.
+Using tap water that's treated with fluoride or chlorine may cause the tips of your plant's leaves to turn brown and dry.
+While this won't affect the plant's health, you may prefer to trim these tips off and switch to rainwater, distilled water, or filtered water instead.